 - Do you have a good reason for killing or damaging the plant.
 Whether it is a good enough reason will vary with location.

 Steps to good collecting

-There are two parts to preserving specimens
+There are two parts to preserving specimens: Pressing and Drying.

 Well made specimens can be both valuable scientific resources and visually attractive.
 Try to do both, but recognize that some species will frustrate you.
 Some specimens will blacken soon after being collected, in others just the flower color changes, possibly from a vibrant red to a dull purple.
 Most species in the Logan region make good specimens, but remember -

 No specimen can be made to look better after it has been pressed.

 Press your plants while they are still fresh.

 - Clean off the mud from the roots.

 - Lay the plant in the newsprint as you want it to look when dried.
 Take advantage of the space available, remembering that there will be a label attached in one corner.
 Show both sides of leaves and, if possible, expose the inner portions of a flower.

 - Select the best material if the plant is too large to fit in the press.
 For trees and shrubs, a portion of a branch with leaves and flowers.
 If it flowers before leaves grow, look and see if there is not one branch that is slightly ahead of the rest.
 For herbaceous plants, the flowers and upper leaves and some portion of the underground parts.
 Remember to add to your field notes observations that you cannot preserve such as the plant height or whether it was a tree of shrub.